ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab005.md

 comments: true
 show_meta: true
 title: "Sending Data to the Cloud"
-subheadline: "Arduino IoT Lab 5"
+subheadline: "Arduino + Azure IoT Lab 5"
 teaser: "In this lab you will build a simple ambient light detection app and send the data that is being collected to the Cloud."
 show_meta: true
 comments: true